Mardi Gras Museums Offer a Colorful Taste of Carnival

 So you've planned a visit to Louisiana but it doesn't coincide with the dates of Mardi Gras?
 You might miss the state's signature celebration, but you can still get a taste of the color and pageantry that accompany this spectacular annual extravaganza.

 In New Orleans — home of the largest Mardi Gras celebrations in North America — don't miss Mardi Gras World.
-This huge warehouse along the Mississippi River welcomes visitors for tours of the giant floats, figurines, costumes and Carnival decor used in the parades and balls of the city's most famous Mardi Gras krewes.
+This huge warehouse near the Port of New Orleans along the Mississippi River welcomes visitors for tours of the giant floats, figurines, costumes and Carnival decor used in the parades and balls of the city's most famous Mardi Gras krewes.
 Take your time — the scenes are breathtaking.

-While you're in New Orleans, stop by Arnaud's restaurant in the French Quarter, where you can not only enjoy a fine meal in an elegant atmosphere, but also take a free stroll through the Germaine Wells Mardi Gras Museum on the second floor.
-The display showcases beautiful gowns and memorabilia worn by "royalty" in past Carnival events.
+While you're in New Orleans, stop by Arnaud's restaurant in the French Quarter, where you can not only enjoy a fine meal in an elegant atmosphere, but also take a free stroll through the Germaine Cazenave Wells Mardi Gras Museum on the second floor.
+The display showcases beautiful gowns and memorabilia worn by "royalty" in past Carnival events, as well as dozens of vintage photographs.

-In north Louisiana, you'll want to plan a stop at the Krewe of Gemini Mardi Gras Museum in Bossier City.
-The museum offers an up-close view of more than a decade of Mardi Gras history in Northwest Louisiana.
+In north Louisiana, you'll want to plan a stop at the Krewe of Gemini Mardi Gras Den in Bossier City.
+The venue offers an up-close view of more than three decades of Mardi Gras history in Northwest Louisiana.
 You're sure to be amazed by the glamour of the intricate costumes on display.

 Learn more about Mardi Gras traditions.